EtorArza/SupplementaryKMMHamming/README.md

 ### Reproducing the results

 Just run "bash all_instances_on_parallel.sh" in the terminal.
 This will compile the source and run the binary on parallel for all instances.

+### Execution time

+The execution time of all the compared algorithms is provided in the "time_algorithms.csv" file.